chramax/puberty.io/README.md

 4. Locate the .sb3 file that You have downloaded earlier
 5. Click the file and click open
 6. Click the green flag to run the program

+## 2. Copyright notice

+This project uses the [MIT License](https://github.com/iamjaysondt/jayson-dl-project-t1/blob/main/LICENSE.md).
+Which means that all of the code here is **Open Source** You are free to recreate this project.
+But, You only can redistribute Your version in this github repo (Open a Pull request if You want to contribute)